 - Improvements that add value to the property (at Regenda’s discretion).

-We will look at the cost and the current value of your improvements and assess your amount of compensation depending on the condition of the improvement when you claim up to a maximum of £3,000.
-If you are in rent arrears, this will be deducted from the compensation payment.
+We will look at the cost and the current value of your improvements and assess the amount of compensation depending on the condition of the improvement when you submitted your claim.
+This is up to a maximum of £3,000.
+If you are in rent arrears, the arrears amount will be deducted from your compensation payment.